Moorabbin Airport

-Moorabbin (Harry Hawker) Airport (IATA: MBW, ICAO: YMMB) is a mostly general aviation airport for light aircraft located in between the southern Melbourne suburbs of Heatherton, Cheltenham, Dingley Village and Mentone.
+Moorabbin (Harry Hawker) Airport (IATA: MBW, ICAO: YMMB) is a general aviation airport for light aircraft located in between the southern Melbourne suburbs of Heatherton, Cheltenham, Dingley Village and Mentone.
 It also receives commercial airline service.
-The airport grounds are treated as their own suburb, and share the postcode 3194 with the neighboring suburb of Mentone.
-With a total of 274,082 aircraft movements, Moorabbin Airport was the second busiest airport in Australia for the calendar year 2011.
+The airport grounds are treated as their own suburb, and share the postcode 3194 with the neighbouring suburb of Mentone.
+With a total of 274,082 aircraft movements, Moorabbin Airport was the second busiest airport in Australia measured by aircraft movements for the calendar year of 2011.

 History

+By 1946, Essendon Airport was Australia's busiest airport and Melbourne's only public airport, but was becoming congested even before expansion plans for Essendon were announced.
+Funding for the construction of a secondary airport was announced by Prime Minister Ben Chifley on 6 November 1946.

-The airport opened in December 1949.
+The control tower opened on 15 December 1949 for training.
 Originally the intent was to name the airport "Mentone" but this was abandoned after a potential clash with the then French airport in Menton.
 Similarly, Cheltenham was discarded due to similarities to the Gloucestershire Airport near Cheltenham in South West England.
-The name comes from the nearby (but not neighboring) suburb of Moorabbin.
+The name comes from City of Moorabbin, the municipality in which it was then situated.

+The control tower opened on 15 December 1949 and flying commenced on 31 December.

 The airport was renamed to Moorabbin (Harry Hawker) Airport on 22 January 1989, after pioneering Australian aviator Harry George Hawker, on the centenary date of Hawker's birth.